spinalcordtoolbox/sct_docker/README.rst

       docker run -p 2222:22 --rm -it sct-3.1.1-official

 #.
-Connect to it: run ``windows/sct-win.xlaunch``.
+Connect to it using Xming/SSH if X forwarding is needed
+   (eg. running FSLeyes from there):

+   Run ``windows/sct-win.xlaunch`` found in this repository.

+Notes:

-Note: read the Docker documentation to create a persistent container from the image, map your local folders on the container, which you probably want to perform.
+- Read the Docker documentation to create a persistent container from the image, map your local folders on the container, which you probably want to perform.

 Online Installation